Hostinger vs Raff: Pricing, Performance, and VPS Fit

 |---|---|---|

-Above the 8 TB cap, Hostinger's effective cost depends on per-account overage negotiation, which is opaque before sign-up.
+Above the 8 TB cap, Hostinger's effective cost depends on overage handling, which is less predictable before sign-up.
 For workloads that ship logs, sync artifacts, serve media, or grow into multi-TB monthly egress, Raff's unmetered model removes a category of bill surprise.

 Feature comparison: Hostinger vs Raff